Image Upscaling: Definition and Explanation

 How We Use Upscaling at FreeHeadshot.org

-For us, upscaling is a critical final step.
-When you generate a headshot with our tool, the initial image created by the AI is a standard resolution.
+For us, achieving a high-resolution result is a critical final step.
+When you generate a headshot with our tool, the image created by the AI is already great for online use.
 It's perfectly fine for a LinkedIn profile picture or a company directory.

 But for our premium users, we wanted to deliver something more.

-When you upgrade for the one-time price of $19, you get 50 headshots across all 8 of our styles, like the popular [Corporate style].
+When you upgrade for the one-time price of $19, you get 100 headshots across all 100+ of our styles, like the popular Corporate style.
 The biggest difference, though, is resolution.
-Every one of those 50 headshots is put through our Real-ESRGAN upscaling pipeline to deliver a final image in stunning 4K resolution (4096x4096 pixels).
+Every one of those 100 headshots is put through our post-processing pipeline to deliver a final image in crisp Full HD resolution (1080 x 1080 pixels).

 FAQ